 Why are Elbow Injuries in Youth Athletes Common?

-Throwing sports, such as baseball have become a year round activity.
+Throwing sports, such as baseball, has become a year round activity.
 This has led to an increased rate of elbow injuries in youth athletes.
 One area of anatomical weakness in the throwing motion is the elbow.